diocomweb/website/docs/programs/regional_groups_and_leaders.md

 # Core Activities

-Although every region will be unique, all have a set of core activities that collectively greatly impact the health of the ecosystem.
-A large country or provice may have multiple regional groups.
+More information on these core activities are below:
+** 1 - Grow Active Relay Nodes**
+** 2 - Grow Active Members**
+** 3 - Support Your Group!**

-After a regional leader is chosen for a group, the team will book a kickoff call to set goals for the three activites below.
+After a regional leader is chosen for a group, the team will book a kickoff call to set goals for these activites.

-## 1) Relay Nodes
+## 1) Grow Active Relay Nodes

 Each region should grow a regional network of relay nodes dispersed to service local devices and users.